hashirAhmad07/LeetCode-Solutions-Java/README.md

 # LeetCode-Solutions
+hi...!
+My name is hashir ahmad and student of software engineering from university of management and technology pakistan.
-In this Repository you will found DSA based LeetCode solution for free with description on leetcode discussion session code + description are also posted in discussion section of every proble. please upvote if found helpfull and dont forget to star &amp; fork this.
+Here in this Repository you will found DSA based LeetCode solution for free with description on leetcode discussion session code + description are also posted in discussion section of every proble. please upvote if found helpfull and dont forget to star &amp; fork this.
 Thank you^_^ Keep learning